UX Research, the complete guide to reach ferpection

 - Qualitative as quantitative, statistical data obeys mathematical laws that dictate what can be done in terms of analysis: use of the average, order of priority, margin of error, confidence in the sub-samples resulting from the crossing of targeting criteria, etc.

-How do you analyze the results of a user study or test?
+Analyze the results of a user study or test

 - Review your initial hypotheses, those that led you to launch this UX research method.

 - Include in the analysis the limitations of the chosen methodology such as cognitive biases.

 - In an international study, take into account local cultural references.